omeka/omeka-s-enduser/docs/modules/scripto.md

 Staying on the Modules tab, click the Configure button for the Scripto module.

 On the Configuration page, enter the url for your MediaWiki API endpoint; this should be something like `<your mediawiki url>/api.php`.

+### Creating an item set
+The Scripto module uses item sets to manage the content coming to and from your Omeka installation.

+Each Scripto project needs an item set with which it can synch.
+You can add items to this item set later if you need to.

 ## Users